How to Make Black Coffee

 -

-Light roasts: Fruity and aromatic (try Ethiopian Breeze Coffee).
+Light roasts: Fruity and aromatic (closest match: Ethiopia Sidamo Coffee)

 -

-Medium roasts: Balanced and smooth (try Excellence Blend Coffee).
+Medium roasts: Balanced and smooth (Breakfast Blend Coffee)

 -

-Dark roasts: Strong and intense (try Italian Blend Coffee).
+Dark roasts: Strong and intense (French Roast Coffee)

 2. Adjust the Brewing Ratio